 - The Survey of Inhibitors in Plasma-Product Exposed Toddlers (SIPPET) Study was the first randomised clinical trial involving 42 sites across 14 countries in five continents, that considered whether recombinant clotting factor concentrates are associated with a higher risk of inhibitor development – an immune response to clotting factor treatment – compared to plasma-derived concentrates in previous untreated patients (PUPs) living with severe haemophilia A (clotting factor VIII deficiency).
 The results suggested that treatment with recombinant factor VIII (rFVIII) is associated with an 87% higher incidence of inhibitors than treatment with plasma-derived factor VIII containing von Willebrand factor (pdFVIII/VWF).
 The original study paper published in the New England Journal of Medicine in May 2016, is available to read in full here.
 You can also visit the SIPPET website for further information.

-- In February 2018, the European Medicines Agency (EMA) granted marketing authorisation for Hemlibra® (emicizumab) to prevent bleeding or reduce the frequency of bleeding episodes in people living with hemophilia A with factor VIII inhibitors, both children and adults.
-At the time of writing, it is not currently approved for use in people living with haemophilia without inhibitors.
+- In February 2018, the European Medicines Agency (EMA) granted marketing authorisation for Hemlibra® (Emicizumab; Roche/Chugai) to prevent bleeding or reduce the frequency of bleeding episodes in people living with hemophilia A with factor VIII inhibitors, both children and adults.
+At the time of writing, it is not approved for use in people living with haemophilia without inhibitors in Europe.
 Visit the EMA website for more details.

 - Bypassing products, such as activated prothrombin complex concentrates (APCC) and recombinant factor VIIa (rFVIIa), are used to treat acute bleeding in people with high titer inhibitors.
 However, these treatment products are expensive and not always available in every country.
 [Source: World Federation of Hemophilia]